balajikumaran-c-s/KT_plans/Test_Plan.md

 ---

-*This plan focuses on practical Omnia deployment and validation with clear ownership and reverse KT for Shahzama and Sarvajith.*
+*This plan focuses on practical Omnia deployment and validation with clear ownership, status tracking, and reverse KT for Shahzama and Sarvajith.
+All sessions marked as completed.*